jorgeavilacartes/dl-pipeline/README.md

 ```

 ### `MonitorValues`
-Useful to create a table in an easy way
+Useful to create a table in an easy way.

 ```python
 from itertools import zip_longest